-You will notice your roof is bowed down its length due to the moulding process, this is useful when fitted as it ensures the roof is a tight fit in the centre of your coach.
+You will notice your roof has a curve due to the molding process this is useful when fitted as it ensures the roof is a tight fit in the centre of your coach.

-- 9) Clean off any burrs of plastic then put a strip of masking tape down the centre of the roof onto which you can mark the positions of roof vents etc. from the drawing provided (Drawing 2, p16). - 10) Drill 2.8mm dia. mounting holes for the roof vents at the locations marked. - Remove a small amount of material (about 5mm in length) from the inner edge of the underside of both side locating channels at the shaped end of each roof (see right).
+9) Clean off any burrs of plastic then put a strip of masking tape down the centre of the roof onto which you can mark the positions of roof vents etc. from the drawing provided (Drawing 2, p16).
+Notice that one end of each roof is cut square whilst the other is shaped.
+The shaped end is the non-cab end (rear) and all measurements are taken from that end at the longest point, i.e. along the centerline.

+10) Drill 2.8mm dia. mounting holes for the roof vents at the locations marked and a 1.3mm hole for the water filler casting (DMCL only).

+11) Remove a small amount of material (about 5mm in length) from the inner edge of the underside of both side locating channels at the shaped end of each roof (see right).
 This allows the roof to sit down over the end molding.
-DO NOT REMOVE THE OUTER PART OF THE CHANNEL AS THIS FORMS THE ROOF GUTTER.
+Do not remove the outer part of the channel as this forms the roof gutter.
 See photo: Inner roof channel mod (Cl.
-105 model).
+105 - model).